nuonco/nuon/README.md

-# workers-instances
+# template-go-workers
-temporal workers for instances
+Template for creating a workers repository.